Haydz/haydz.github.io/_posts/2020-04-13-OpenSoc&elearn.md

 ---
 # Intro

-So Thursday I participated in an online blue team defense simulation event, known as OpenSOC.
+So Thursday (April 9th) I participated in an online blue team defense simulation event, known as OpenSOC.

 What follows is:
-* what the event is
+* What the event is
 * How I found out about the event
 * The Event and my Experience
 * Things I learned